sravansasi24/rak-frontend-app/README.md

 In the project directory, you can run:

-npm start: Runs the app in development mode. npm run build: Builds the app for production. npm test: Launches the test runner in interactive watch mode. npm run eject: Removes the single build dependency and configures the app manually.
+npm start: Runs the app in development mode.

+npm run build: Builds the app for production.

 ### Dependencies

 The project has the following core dependencies: